jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

   (a) in the case of an individual, $2,000:
   (b) in the case of a body corporate, $5,000.
 (2A) A person can have an electronic publication in that person's possession for the purposes of subsection (1) even though that person's actual or potential physical custody or control of the publication is not, or does not include, that person intentionally or knowingly using a computer or other electronic device to save the publication (or a copy of it).
-(2B) Electronic publication, in subsection (2A), means a thing that is a publication under paragraph (d) of the definition of publication in section 2.
+(2B) Electronic publication, in subsection (2A), means a thing that is a publication under paragraph (d) or (e) of the definition of publication in section 2.
 (2C) Subsection (2A) is for the avoidance of doubt, and does not limit subsection (1).
 (3) It shall be no defence to a charge under subsection (1) that the defendant had no knowledge or no reasonable cause to believe that the publication to which the charge relates was objectionable.
 (4) Nothing in subsection (1) makes it an offence for any of the following persons to be in possession of an objectionable publication, where such possession is for the purpose of and in connection with the person's official duties: